Operating Our Business Responsibly

 Providing equal opportunities

-Diversity, inclusion and equal opportunity are foundational to creating a workplace where all individuals feel comfortable and supported.
-Our Equal Employment Opportunity, Diversity, and Inclusion Policy references the values and principles of the Universal Declaration of Human Rights of the UN, and the Fundamental Conventions of the International Labour Organisation.
+Diversity, inclusion, and equal opportunity are foundational to creating a workplace where all individuals feel comfortable and supported.
+Our Group Equal Employment Opportunity, Diversity, and Inclusion Policy references the values and principles of the Universal Declaration of Human Rights of the UN, and the Fundamental Conventions of the International Labour Organisation.
 It guides us as we build an inclusive workplace where performance is assessed on professional ability and staff members from all backgrounds are empowered to reach their full potential.
 The Bank’s Code of Conduct, Staff Handbook, and Human Rights Policy clearly outline our commitment to non-discrimination and equal opportunity.
 Training materials have also been developed to promote diversity and inclusion across the Bank.

 A goal of zero incidents in health and safety